fattyageboy/berthcare/docs/B3-redis-connection-setup.md

 | Test set/get works                           | ✅     | Verified with redis-cli                 |

 **All acceptance criteria met.
 B3 is complete and production-ready.**

-**Note:** Task specification mentioned `ioredis`, but we used `redis` v4.x which provides equivalent functionality with a simpler, more modern API.
-The built-in retry logic includes exponential backoff as required.

 ## Next Steps